01-Native-Development/astro-thegreenrepublic/src/content/about/-index.md

     description: "Karabo's creative approach to marketing ensures that The Green Republic’s story and values resonate with every customer."
 ---

-e created The Green Republic not just as a business, but as a movement to destigmatize cannabis and educate communities about its benefits.
+The created The Green Republic not just as a business, but as a movement to destigmatize cannabis and educate communities about its benefits.
 By blending ancient natural remedies with modern science, we’ve curated an apothecary designed to enhance your wellness journey.
 Because when health thrives, so does happiness.